Uncovering Patterns of Brain Activity from EEG Data Consistently Associated with Cybersickness Using Neural Network Interpretability Maps: Results

 \section{Results}

-The results from training EEGNet, EEG Conformer, and pre-trained EEG ViT before and after calibration are shown in \cref{tab:bal_acc_results_full}.
-For all three models, the calibration phase helped boost the average balanced accuracy and F1-score significantly.
+The results from training EEGNet, EEG Conformer, and pre-trained EEG ViT before and after calibration are shown in~\cref{tab:bal_acc_results_full}.~For~all three models, the calibration phase helped boost the average balanced accuracy and F1-score significantly.
 EEGNet increased by around $5\%$, EEG Conformer by $12\%$, and pre-trained EEG ViT by $23\%$.
 Pre-trained EEG ViT performed the best with an average balanced accuracy around $79\%$ and F1-score around $84\%$.
 EEG Conformer was close with around a $77\%$ average balanced accuracy and an $82.62\%$ F1-score.
 EEGNet performed the worst with around a $65\%$ balanced accuracy and $71\%$ F1-score.
-From the traditional ML model pipeline results in \cref{tab:traditional-ml-acc-results} (like pre-calibration metrics), the highest performing model was Adaboost at 65\% balanced accuracy.

 The integrated gradients map for all models after calibration, averaged over sick data from high balanced accuracy ($>75\%$) subjects for all three runs, is shown in \cref{fig:heatmaps-rand-seed-4}.
-Results for more runs, including the trial when the models were trained in a different channel order are provided in the Supplemental Material.
+Results for more runs, including the trial when the models were trained in a different channel order, are provided in the Supplemental Material.
 In terms of the most relevant features for the models, from the IG maps a prominent observation is that across multiple runs and models, some electrodes consistently had high integrated gradient attributions.
-LLPf had the highest integrated gradients for all models and runs, followed by LDCe and RDCe.
+LLPf had the highest integrated gradients for all models and runs, usually followed by LDCe and RDCe.
 LMPf and MiPf were also generally helpful for the models with a higher average sum of IG.
-In the time domain, in EEG Conformer's IG map for LLPf there were time steps highlighted between 240 to 440ms, while EEGNet's GradCAM highlighted an earlier 160 to 240ms window.
-Pre-trained EEG ViT highlighted around 160 to 200ms for LLPf and RDCe. \cref{tab:ig_sum_ch} shows the sum of integrated gradients across channels and averaged by model over all experiment runs.
+In the time domain, in EEG Conformer's IG map for LLPf there were time steps highlighted between 240 to 440 ms, while EEGNet's GradCAM highlighted an earlier 160 to 240 ms window.
+Pre-trained EEG ViT highlighted around 160 to 200 ms for LLPf and RDCe. \cref{tab:ig_sum_ch} shows the sum of integrated gradients over time for each channel and averaged by model over all experiment runs.